ncruces/go-sqlite3/vfs/adiantum/README.md

 > The security property that disk encryption provides is that
 > the only information such an adversary can determine is
 > whether the data in a sector has or has not changed over time.

-The VFS encrypts database files, rollback and statement journals, and WAL files.